Call Me Red: Plot

-Using Ronald "Red" Schmidt's camera-shy hoodie and donning his thumbprint for identification, Dexter Morgan, posing as Red, is picked up by a woman named later in the episode as Charley.
-She takes him to a mansion, where he meets the owner, Leon Prater, a billionaire venture capitalist who is fascinated by serial killers.
+Using Ronald Schmidt's camera-shy hoodie and donning his thumbprint for identification, Dexter Morgan, posing as Red, is picked up by a woman named Charley.
+She takes him to a mansion, where he meets the owner, Leon Prater, a billionaire venture capitalist fascinated by serial killers.
 He runs a secret society of them and has a hidden trophy room that features, among other things, Arthur Mitchell's hammer, Dexter's own blood slides (attributed to James Doakes), and Brian Moser's exsanguination table.
-To earn Prater's trust, Dexter supplies one of Red's trophies: the ID of his first victim.
+To earn Prater's trust, Dexter supplies a trophy: the ID of Schmidt's first victim.

-Dexter meets another guest, Mia LaPierre, a serial killer known as Lady Vengeance, who kills sexual predators.
+Dexter meets another killer, Mia LaPierre, known as Lady Vengeance, who kills sexual predators.
 Dexter wonders whether she, like him, has a code.
-More serial killers continue arriving: Al, a chipper family man known as Rapunzel; Lowell, an obnoxious and misogynistic man known as the Tattoo Collector; and Gareth, a quiet and reserved man known as the Gemini Killer.
+More serial killers arrive: Al, a chipper family man known as Rapunzel; Lowell, an obnoxious and misogynistic man known as the Tattoo Collector; and Gareth, a quiet and reserved man known as the Gemini Killer.
 Prater invites them to dine and announces that Keith, the Canton Clubber, chose not to follow the rules and so was killed.
-During the dinner, Lowell presents how he operates during a show and tell, revealing that he has set his sights on a woman interested in getting a new tattoo as his next victim; Dexter, upon hearing this, marks Lowell as his next victim.
-He is also told by Prater that there will be more events in the next few weeks.
+During the dinner, Lowell presents how he operates, revealing that he has decided on a target; Dexter, upon hearing this, marks Lowell as his next victim.